CSandler-Dev/MIST4610-G1-P2/README.md

 ## 2 | Data Discovery & Initial Work

 ### Description of datasets & join choices
   The "Coffee Quality with Locations of Origin" data set provides a comprehensive overview of Arabica and Robusta coffee samples from around the world.
-The data set contains 1,318 rows and 28 columns, and each row represents a unique coffee sample that has been graded and evaluated and graded by expert coffee tasters.
+The data set contains 1,318 rows and 28 columns, and each row represents a unique coffee sample that has been graded and evaluated by expert coffee tasters.
 The data set was compiled by the Coffee Quality Institute and includes both coffees' sensory evaluation values and metadata about the coffee’s origin.

-  This dataset is incredibly rich with datapoints however, we we're having issues deriving interesting insights into the data.
-As such, we decided to also encorporate export information (by country) from the UN Comtrade on coffee export volume and cost (adjusted to USD) as a comparison point.
+  This dataset is incredibly rich with datapoints however, we ran into issues deriving interesting insights into the data.
+As such, we decided to also incorporate export information (by country) from the UN Comtrade on coffee export volume and cost (adjusted to USD) as a comparison point.
 We also decided to include an altitude dataset to retrieve the average elevations of the countries we're exploring as a further explanatory variable.
-The goal is to connect the taste data to real world implications.
+The goal is to connect the taste data to real-world implications.

 ### Datasets Used